 Thinking space is where we get to rant and rave about issues relating to the design, branding and creative industries both locally and abroad.
 Our aim is to develop a strong, balanced voice for the UK design industry.
 And probably most of all, to amuse you…

-The digital landscape has changed not only how your customers interact with you and your business directly, but also shaped the brand message and external perception of your company and its function.
+Online advertising and the digital landscape has changed not only how your customers interact with you and your business directly, but also how the brand message and external perception of your company and its function.
 It is vital to correctly represent your business in the messaging you deliver and the method you use to deliver them.

 Search advertising has long been the foundation of online advertising.
 Search Ads are placed on search engines like Google, Bing and Yahoo, they are typically given better placements at the top or side of the results page of keywords.